notedwin-dev/notedwin-dev/README.md

 - 🎹 I'm also Singer/Songwriter with a YouTube verified Official Artist Channel.

-- 📖 I studeied **Diploma in IT with specialism in Software Engineering at [Asia Pacific University of Technology and Innovation](https://new.apu.edu.my/)**.
+- 📖 I studied **Diploma in IT with specialism in Software Engineering at [Asia Pacific University of Technology and Innovation](https://new.apu.edu.my/)**.

 - 👨‍💻 I am currently working as a Full Stack Web Developer Intern at [A Serious Company](https://aserious.co)